code-red-panda/mysql-prepare-safe-shutdown/README.md

 ```

 # Limitations
-This tool currently should not preparee:
+This tool currently should not prepare:
 - Multi-threaded slaves.
 It will exit if `slave_parallel_workers > 0`.
 - Multi-channel slaves.
 It does not even check for this condition.